CoolguyTC/Astro/README.md

 - Allow the player to climb in diagonal corners.
 - Highlight interactable objects in the reach of the player.
 - Add pause menu.
+- Add settings.
+- Add a particle engine.
 - Allow use of consumables from the inventory.
 - Better organise code and project files.
 - Balance game.
 - Add a final boss.
 - Add cutscenes.
+- Add more animations for after the crash landing.
 - Add sound effects and music.
 - Add custom keybinds.